tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-053-maximum-subarray.md

 };
 ```

-This code passed Leetcode's example test cases, but times out when submitted.
+This code passed LeetCode's example test cases, but times out when submitted.
 No surprises there!

 It can be improved to $O(n{^2})$ time by noticing that we don't need to compute each piece of each subarry.
 For example, with an array `[2, 5, -3, 4]`, I would start with `2`, `2+5`, then `2+5-3`, then `2+5-3+4` for the first loop of `i`.
 See how I recompute every value every time?
 Instead, I could do it as `2`, `2+5`, `7-3`, `4+4`.
 Here's what that would look like: